 Suitability for Grazing: The climate is cold and dry.
 The growing season is very short.
 The subject property is located between Redmond and Sisters.
 According to the OSU Extension Service the growing season for Redmond is only 80 to 90 days long.
 Exhibit W. The growing season for Sisters is shorter.
 The average annual precipitation for Redmond is only 8.8 inches.
 This means that the amount of forage available for dry land grazing is low and will be slow to regrow.
 This also means that a farmer has a short period of amount of time to irrigate pastures, if irrigation water rights can be secured.
-This makes it difficult for a farmer to raise sufficient income to offset the high costs of establishing, maintaining and operating and retiring water rights from another area farm property to mitigate for the impacts of pumping groundwater - something that is cost-prohibitive for almost any farm operation.
+This makes it difficult for a farmer to raise sufficient income to offset the high costs of establishing, maintaining and operating an irrigation system and groundwater well.
+That cost also would include the cost of purchasing and retiring water rights from another area farm property to mitigate for the impacts of pumping groundwater - something that is cost-prohibitive for almost any farm operation.
 This is clearly the case for irrigating non-agricultural Class VII and VIII soils.